SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Opensearch.md

 ## TLS Encryption

-For guidance on how to enable both client-server and inter-node TLS encryption, refer to [TLS Configuration](xref:Installing_OpenSearch_database#tls-configuration)
+For information on how to enable both client-server and inter-node TLS encryption, refer to [TLS configuration](xref:Installing_OpenSearch_database#tls-configuration)